List of Panasonic camcorders: HDC-HS700, HDC-TM700, HDC-SD700 (2010)

 Panasonic's 2010 camcorders add 1080p60 or 1080p50 progressive recording mode (depending on region) by using a proprietary variation of the AVCHD format.

 The lens has been revised to provide a shorter focal length, though the optical zoom range remains unchanged.
 The focal length is now 3.45–41.4 mm instead of the 4–48 mm of the previous model (effectively a magnification of 0.85 times).
 The lens gains one third of a stop in speed at the wide angle end only as a result.
 The specification is otherwise identical to the previous model.

 Pixel shifting has been reintroduced, but only to provide still pictures with up to 14.2 Megapixels of resolution.

-The storage capacity of the hard disc drive in the HC-HS700 has been increased to 240GB.
-The inbuilt FLASH memory of the HDC-TM700 remains unchanged at 32GB.
+The storage capacity of the hard disc drive in the HC-HS700 has been increased to 240 GB.
+The inbuilt FLASH memory of the HDC-TM700 remains unchanged at 32 GB.
 The HDC-SD700 only records to SD, SD-HC or SD-XC FLASH memory cards.